Non Surgical Spinal Decompression

 How do I get started?

-We want to make it easy for you to learn if you are a candidate for spinal decompression therapy.
-Just call our office to arrange a complimentary consultation with the doctor.
+CALL!
+We can set up a complimentary consultation with Dr. Anderson to discuss your condition.
 Please remember to bring any MRI reports, etc., so Dr. Anderson can review them and best advise you about your treatment options.
 If you have not been evaluated for your condition, Dr. Anderson can fully evaluate you including X-rays, MRI, and comprehensive neurologic testing to determine if you are a candidate for Spinal Decompression Therapy.